Introduction

 Neo-Hookean model

-The Neo-Hookean hyperelastic constitutive model.1
+The Neo-Hookean hyperelastic solid constitutive model.1

 Parameters